Preparation Time 15 Minutes

 - Serves 12

-Next to the carrot cake in my eyes is banana cake.
-I love its dense but moist texture with the deep taste and aroma of bananas.
-In this house, everyone is overjoyed when bananas go past their best or when they are being sold on special this way.
+Next to carrot cake in my eyes lies the gorgeous banana cake.
+I love its dense but moist texture and the heady taste and aroma of bananas.
+In this house I am never sorry when bananas go brown.

 I have also made it in a loaf tin and as a sandwich cake, these both work perfectly well.